wuocanhhh/PTMMN/README.md

 * 7th of April 2023: A very basic version of an sms app is working.
 * 8th of June 2023: I can confirm that the previous version does not work as big architecture modifications are taking place.

+## Getting Involved

+As an open source project, Wave welcomes contributions from the community.
+Whether you're a seasoned developer or a user with great ideas, there is a place for you here.
+We believe that collective intelligence is key to creating an app that is robust, user-friendly, and innovative.
+Any help is always appreciated, even a small suggestion.

+You can find more information about the project structure to understand how Wave is built and how the architecture should be in `PROJECT_SCTRUCTURE`.

 ## Contributing